-There’s a lot of writing out there on the internet, so much that I have stopped buying books altogether, both paper and electronic.
+There’s a lot of writing out there on the internet, indeed so much that I have stopped buying books altogether, both paper and electronic.
 I now have a dozen or so electronic books waiting to be read, and in my Google Reader I noticed yesterday that I have 1,604 unread articles from websites that I subscribe to.

 Recently I took an hour or so to read some other people’s blogs on WordPress and I was impressed.
 To find out that I share the world with intelligent, literate people was a pleasant revelation.
 Even so, it also meant that there was even more writing out there that I should be reading.
 There simply aren’t enough hours in the day to read even a tiny fraction of what I would like to read.

 As well as being knee-deep in bloggers, yesterday I learned that a teacher who recently moved into the same building as me is a part-time novelist.
 It seems that everyone nowadays is writing.
-Trying to find a non-writer in the English-teaching world is like looking for a Californian who is neither liberal nor a would-be actor.
+Trying to find a non-writer in the English-teaching world is like looking for a Californian who is neither liberal nor a wanna-be actor.

 Perhaps with this in mind, I woke up this morning feeling like I had overdosed on writing, including my own.
 I don’t know whether I am peculiar in this respect but writing has made me want to constantly talk about the things I write about.
 I am permanently composing a new blog post in my head.
 Every lull in a conversation is a chance to insert my latest observation.
 No opportunity is missed to mount one of my many hobby-horses and ride them off into the distance, regardless of whether the person I am talking to is interested or not.